eosnetworkfoundation/docs/docs/03_tutorials/20_tic-tac-toe-game-smart-contract-single-node.md

 ## Next Steps

-Visit the [Antelope Developer Portal](http://docs.eosnetwork.com/ "eosio developers portal") to learn more about Antelope and try building a more advanced web based game with [Elemental Battles.](https://battles.eos.io/)
+Visit the [EOS Developer Portal](http://docs.eosnetwork.com/ "EOS developers portal") to learn more about EOS and try building a more advanced web based game with [Elemental Battles.](https://battles.eos.io/)